However, for optimal use, this technology must be carried using an efficient delivery system.

 - A high penetration rate into target cells

-- A high level of excision of the targeted gene
+- A high level of editing of the targeted gene

 - The preservation of the viability and the original cell phenotype